CADRE Dispatch

 The 1911, invented by John Moses Browning, is America’s most iconic handgun.
 [Photo: Jason Mosher]

-19. It’s been Used On Every Continent Except Antarctica
+19. The 1911 Has been Used On Every Continent Except Antarctica

-The M1911 is an international success.
-The pistol has been adopted by dozens of countries and used across the world.
-This includes Allied forces in Europe who acquired them through Lend-Lease programs.
-Australia even received some that were used in World War 2 and found a place in their museums.
+The M1911 has been adopted by dozens of countries and used across the world.
+This includes Allied forces in Europe who acquired them through the Lend-Lease program.
+Australia even received some that were used in World War 2 that found a place in their museums.

 Across Asia, clones are made in China, the Philippines, and both Koreas.
 African forces have been seen using the M1911, as have South Americans.
 The M1911 has been everywhere but Antarctica.